justin13888/The3DPrintingGuide/README.md

 # The 3D Printing Guide

 This guide is made to help beginners, enthusiasts, makers and others to build, improve, fix or understand 3D printers.
-Think of it as a handy cheat sheet that is concise and has most general information.
+Think of it as a handy cheat sheet that is concise and has most information you care about.

-Feel free to make any contributions.
+Also, feel free to make any contributions.
 They are greatly appreciated.

 ## Chapter Overview